|IVER JOHNSON BICYCLE COLLECTION

 throughout the years to amass quite an extensive collection.

-across an Iver Johnson bicycle and really liked the fact that it was
+an Iver Johnson bicycle and really liked the fact that it was made in

-made in my hometown, and loved the intricacies of its headbadge
+my hometown, and loved the intricacies of its headbadge that read

-that read "Iver Johnson Arms and Cycle Works, Fitchburg, Mass".
+"Iver Johnson Arms and Cycle Works, Fitchburg, Mass".
+My first

-My first thoughts were to find a badge to add to my collection as an
+thoughts were to find a badge to add to my collection as an entire

-entire bicycle could not be "housed" or "fit" easily with my other
+bicycle could not be "housed" or "fit" easily with my other artifacts,

-artifacts, and that was the route I decided to pursue.
-However,
+and that was the route I decided to pursue.
+However, after quite a

-after quite a long time went by, and after spending much time
+long time went by, and after spending much time thinking about it,

 Ever since I was a young boy I've always had a keen interest in